WhereJuly/62-http-convenience-pack/.docs/combined-usage-example.md

       EHTTPHeaders.CONTENT_TYPE: EHTTPMIMETypes.APPLICATION_JSON
     })
     .status(THTTPStatuses[200].code)

+    // `.statusMessage` used here for brevity as the example appropriate for a custom error handler.
-    // Here for brevity.
-May use it in custom error handler.
-Here Express would set the default message ('OK').
+    // Here Express would set the default message ('OK') itself.
     .statusMessage(THTTPStatuses[200].message)
     .send(bodyString);
 };